The first five of these are rhyming riddles, while the sixth is a one line riddle that also rhymes.

 You might use a lot of this

-For a fight in summer
+For a fight in the summer

 If this leaks inside your house

-You might call a plumber
+You need to call a plumber

 This is something you can find